Frequently Asked Questions About the NCSL Standing Committees

 The NCSL Standing Committees are composed of legislators and legislative staff who are appointed by the leadership of the legislatures.
 The committees are the main organizational mechanism for serving NCSL members.
-There are eight committees that deal with both state and state-federal issues.
+There are nine committees that deal with both state and state-federal issues.

 The Standing Committees allow legislators and staff to benefit from the experiences of other states in shaping public policy, experimenting with new laws, and managing the legislative institutions.
 Committee members explore issues that states have to deal with, but committees do not recommend policy to the legislatures on issues that are internal to the states.